EyeXion/Phaser_Game_Club_Info/README.md

 # Phaser_Game_Club_Info
-Small HTML game for the Club Info website (curretly in dev)
+Small HTML game for the Club Info website (curretly in dev).

 Needs npm in order to be launched on a live server.
 Cannot be launched on localhost (due to webGL CORS error) URL of test web site : https://course-du-ppa.000webhostapp.com/